kkinnebrew/clementine/docs/Getting Started.md

 # Getting Started

-## View Controller Architecture
+## Motivation

-OrangeUI attempts to emulate the hierarchical structure of the DOM via View Controllers while decoupling code components so they can be reused.
-It provides custom event bindings to manage communication between view controllers, where individual view controllers in the hierarchy manage only their children.
+OrangeUI is not simply an MVC framework.
+It was created in an attempt to improve the organization and modularity of front-end code, specifically that for single page web applications.
+OrangeUI uses view controllers to emulate the hierarchical structure of the DOM while decoupling individual code components so they can be reused.
+It provides custom Javascript event bindings to manage communication between view controllers, view lifecycle management, all the while decoupling interaction logic, data, structure, and style.

 ## Rules